HMI205 - Medical Imaging Practice 4

 Self-reflection on professional behaviour hurdle (School of Medicine, Professionalism Report), Pass/Fail

-- OSCE pass (Passing 7 out of 10 OSCE stations and achieving an overall pass mark for the OSCEs)
+- 7 stations, Passing 5 out of 7 OSCE stations and achieving an overall pass mark for the OSCEs

 Unit Fee Information